 “There are some people that think folks like myself, and the people at our clinic, have fallen off the deep end,” she told me.
 She wasn’t just talking about the religious right, either.
 She was referring to other mental health professionals.

-Yet, when I talked to Gracie’s mom, Molly (the family didn't want their last name used for reasons of privacy), nothing about the decision to allow her then-son to publicly make the switch to a girl, at an age when many kids are still sucking their thumbs, sounded rash.
+Yet, when I spoke with Gracie’s mom, Molly (the family didn't want their last name used for reasons of privacy), nothing about the decision to allow her then-son to publicly make the switch to a girl, at an age when many kids are still sucking their thumbs, sounded in the slightest bit rash.

 We spoke at Rainbow Day Camp, in a classroom set aside for interviews.
 The children’s art adorning the walls, the shrimpy seats — it felt like a place to talk about kickball, not the gender identity of first graders.